RexOps/rexify-website/content/care/help__r__ex.md

 ## Website

-If you would like to contribute to this website, please read this [README](https://github.com/RexOps/rexify-website/blob/master/README.md).
+If you would like to contribute to this website, please read its [Contributing guide](https://github.com/RexOps/rexify-website/blob/master/CONTRIBUTING.md).

 ## Sponsoring